Weekend in Philadelphia: A 2-Day Itinerary to See the Sites

 Mural Mile

-In the bustling market space, there are over 100 vendors who feed locals and tourists every day.
-You can find Philly classic foods like cheesesteak and DiNic’s roast pork sandwich along with Pennsylvania Dutch specialties and cuisines from all over the world.
+In the bustling market space, you can find Philly classic foods like cheesesteaks and DiNic’s roast pork sandwich along with Pennsylvania Dutch specialties and cuisines from all over the world.
+Some of our favorites include cheesy khachapuri from Saami Somi and fancy corn dogs from Fox & Son Fair Foods.
 Even if you’re not hungry, it’s worth the time to browse here.
+If you’re just looking for a snack, get one of the excellent pretzels from Miller’s Twist.
+We can never visit Reading Terminal without indulging in at least one.

 Philadelphia Museum of Art